Improx/ModifiedValues/README.md

 ## ![][HeaderDecorator] Previewing Values ![][HeaderDecorator]

 You can preview the value of a ModifiedValue by pretending to attach and/or detach modifiers, without actually affecting the object.
+A common use case is in an RPG game, where, before equipping an item, you want to preview its effects on your stats in a tooltip.

-A plethora of `PreviewValue` and `PreviewValueDetach` method versions exist for this:
+A plethora of `PreviewValue` and `PreviewValueDetach` method versions exist for this purpose:

 ```C#
 //Pretend to attach modifier1: